confluentinc/event-streaming-patterns/docs/event-processing/event-processing-application.md

 Once data such as financial transactions, tracking information for shipments, IoT sensor measurements, etc. is set in motion as streams of events on an Event Streaming Platform, we want to put it to use and create value from it.
 [Event Processors](../event-processing/event-processor.md) are the building blocks for achieving this, but they solve only a specific part or step of a use case.

 ## Problem
-How can we build an application for data in motion that creates, reads, processes, and/or queries [Event Streams](../event-stream/event-stream.md)?
+How can we build a full-fledged application for data in motion that creates, reads, processes, and/or queries [Event Streams](../event-stream/event-stream.md) to solve a use case end-to-end?

 ## Solution
 ![event-processing-application](../img/event-processing-application.png)